-The genus Mimulus (monkeyflowers) contains 160-200 species that exhibit tremendous phenotypic variation (Figure 1), and has served as a classic model system in studying ecological adaptation, speciation, and plant-pollinator interactions.
-More recently, it has also attracted considerable interest in studies of meiotic drive, population genomics, and evolution of development (Evo-Devo).
+The genus Mimulus (monkeyflowers) contains 160-200 species that exhibit tremendous phenotypic variation (Figure 1), and has served as a classic model system in studying ecological adaptation, speciation, plant-pollinator interactions, and species range limits.
+More recently, it has also emerged as a powerful model system in studying plant developmental genetics and evo-devo.

-M. lewisii has several features that greatly facilitate genetic analysis, including high fecundity (ca. 1000 seeds per fruit), short generation time (3 months), and a relatively small genome size (ca. 500 Mb).
-Together with Dr. Toby Bradshaw at the University of Washington, we have developed a wealth of genetic and genomic resources for M. lewisii, in conjunction with community resources developed for M. guttatus, the other model species in the genus.
-We have established an efficient in planta stable transformation system that allows transgenic experiments to rigorously characterize gene function in M. lewisii, and an agrobacterium-mediated leaf transient assay that allows rapid gene and protein expression analyses.
-Furthermore, we have an active ethyl methanesulfonate (EMS) mutagenesis program for M. lewisii, which was initiated in Dr. Toby Bradshaw’s laboratory and has been continued in our lab.
-To date we have recovered many remarkable floral mutants that furnish the raw materials to study the developmental genetics of many ecologically important floral traits (e.g., carotenoid pigmentation, corolla tube formation and elaboration, nectar volume, pistil length) that are difficult to study using other model systems.
+These species have several features that greatly facilitate genetic analysis and developmental interrogation, including high fecundity (up to 1,000 seeds per flower), short generation time (2.5-3 months), small genome size (~450 Mb), and amenability to chemical mutagenesis and transgenic experiments.
+In the past several years we have developed a wealth of genetic and genomic resources and functional tools for these species.
+Specifically, we have generated high-quality, chromosome-level genome assemblies for all focal species (http://mimubase.org/), which enabled both conventional recombination-based genetic mapping and bulked segregant analysis based on high throughput sequencing to identify causal genes responsible for natural phenotypic variation.
+We have established an efficient Agrobacterium-mediated, in planta stable transformation protocol for these species to rigorously characterize gene function and developmental mechanisms through transgenic experiments.
+We have generated large-scale ethyl methanesulfonate (EMS) mutant libraries that furnish the raw materials to study the developmental genetics of many ecologically important floral traits (e.g., carotenoid pigmentation, corolla tube formation and elaboration, nectar volume, pistil length) that are difficult to study using other model systems.